 Many established scholars of contemporary literature working in Britain, Europe, Africa, and Asia occasionally teach a module or two incorporating Black British writers, do research on Black British texts, and publish articles and books on these interests, However, this Goldsmiths MA in Black British Writing means the University of London will break new ground in preparing and empowering scholar-specialists in this growing and exciting field of study.

 If the humanities are to serve the indigenous multi-cultures of Britain, the building of a critical infrastructure that retrieves, assesses and articulates a fuller compass of inclusion is vital for intellectual and public awareness.
 In studying this MA, you will become part of this process.

 The MA provides opportunities to experience events featuring many of the writers and practitioners studied.
 It also gives you contact with contemporary Black British writing, drama and performance from within Britain.
 You will have access to the Black Theatre Archive at the Royal National Theatre as part of fieldwork tasks and further research.

-Full-time students study both compulsory courses and two options and write their dissertation across one year of study.
+Full-time students study both compulsory modules and two options and write their dissertation across one year of study.

-Part-time students select one compulsory course and one option per year across two years and write their dissertation in their second year of study.
+Part-time students select one compulsory module and one option per year across two years and write their dissertation in their second year of study.